kubernetes-sigs/external-dns/docs/tutorials/azure-private-dns.md

         pathType: Prefix
 ```

+When you use ExternalDNS with Ingress resources, it automatically creates DNS records based on the hostnames listed in those Ingress objects.
+Those hostnames must match the filters that you defined (if any):

+- By default, `--domain-filter` filters Azure Private DNS zone.
+- If you use `--domain-filter` together with `--zone-name-filter`, the behavior changes: `--domain-filter` then filters Ingress domains, not the Azure Private DNS zone name.

-When using ExternalDNS with ingress objects it will automatically create DNS records based on host names specified in ingress objects that match the domain-filter argument in the externaldns deployment manifest.
-When those host names are removed or renamed the corresponding DNS records are also altered.
+When those hostnames are removed or renamed the corresponding DNS records are also altered.

 Create the deployment, service and ingress object: